Calquence (Acalabrutinib)

 Pregnancy and Breastfeeding

-Calquence may harm your unborn baby, so you should not take it if pregnant or planning pregnancy.
-Do not breastfeed during treatment and for at least 2 weeks after your final dose, as it’s unknown if the medicine passes into breast milk.
+Calquence may harm an unborn baby, so it should not be taken during pregnancy.
+Additionally, do not breastfeed while taking Calquence and for at least 2 weeks after the last dose.

 Drug Interactions